symPiotr/decontaminate.py/README.md

 > decontaminate.py Test.count_table Test_blanks.txt 10 0.001 0.3

 Parameters:
-**<count_table>**       Tab-delimited table produced by mothur's count.seqs() command.
+-**<count_table>** Tab-delimited table produced by mothur's count.seqs() command.
 It must include experimental as well as blank libraries.
-**<list_of_blanks>**    Text file with names of blank (negative control) libraries, one name per line.
+-**<list_of_blanks>** Text file with names of blank (negative control) libraries, one name per line.
-**<ThresholdA>**        Value representing the threshold parameter for filtation step (a) above; a unique genotype will be removed UNLESS the maximum relative abundance it attains in at least one experimental library is more than ThresholdA * of the maximum relative abundance it attains in any blank library.
+-**<ThresholdA>** Value representing the threshold parameter for filtation step (a) above; a unique genotype will be removed UNLESS the maximum relative abundance it attains in at least one experimental library is more than ThresholdA * of the maximum relative abundance it attains in any blank library.
 Recommended value: 10
-**<ThresholdB>**        Value representing the threshold parameter for filtation step (b) above; a unique genotype will be removed UNLESS the maximum relative abundance it attains in at least one experimental library is more than ThresholdB.
+-**<ThresholdB>** Value representing the threshold parameter for filtation step (b) above; a unique genotype will be removed UNLESS the maximum relative abundance it attains in at least one experimental library is more than ThresholdB.
 Recommended value: 0.001
 **<ThresholdC>** Value representing the threshold parameter for filtation step (c) above; an experimental library will be removed if it lost more than ThresholdC of the starting number of reads.
 Recommended value: 0.